Kervaire conjecture on weight of group via fundamental group of ribbon sphere-link: Abstract

 \section{Abstract}

-Kervaire conjecture that the weight of the free product of every non-trivial group and the infinite cyclic group is not one is confirmed by confirming Conjecture Z of a knot exterior.
+Kervaire conjecture that the weight of the free product of every non-trivial group and the infinite cyclic group is not one is affirmatively confirmed by confirming affirmatively Conjecture~${\mathbf Z}$ on the knot exterior introduced by Gonz{\'a}lez Acu{\~n}a and Ram{\'i}rez as a conjecture equivalent to Kervaire conjecture.

 \phantom{x}